Tulip-Dev/tulip/README.md

 If you are a MacOS user, we recommend to use [MacPorts](https://www.macports.org/) or [Homebrew](https://brew.sh/) in order to easily install all these dependencies.
 Hints on how to build Tulip for these two environments can also be found in the old continuous integration setup file [.travis.yml](travis.yml).
 A dedicated script is also available for MacPorts [macports_build.sh](bundlers/mac/macports_build.sh).

-If you are a Windows user, we recommend to use [MSYS2](http://www.msys2.org/) as it greatly facilitates the build of Tulip on that platform (notably by providing up to date compilers and precompiled dependencies).
+If you are a Windows user, we recommend to use the UCRT version of [MSYS2](http://www.msys2.org/) as it greatly facilitates the build of Tulip on that platform (notably by providing up to date compilers and precompiled dependencies).
 A dedicated batch file [msys2_build.bat](bundlers/win/msys2_build.bat) is available for MSYS2 build.

 Hints on how to build Tulip for MSVC can be found in [appveyor_msvc.bat](appveyor_msvc.bat) currently used for continuous integration on [AppVeyor](https://www.appveyor.com/).